In Memory of… Erin “Bug” Flatley, 1978 – 2002

 The campaign is named to honor Erin Kay Flatley, an aspiring teacher, who died from sepsis that developed following a routine surgery at the age of 23.
 Erin’s spirit lives on through the creation of Sepsis Alliance.

 Erin’s Campaign for Kids is a first-of-its-kind initiative, created to address an unmet need: the devastating impact of sepsis on children.
-Programs recognize excellence in pediatric nursing and also designate an Erin Kay Flatley Spirit Award at the Sepsis Alliance annual Sepsis Heroes gala.
-The campaign has also produced the award-winning educational video “Sepsis and Children,” conducted a national survey of parents’ sepsis awareness, distributed thousands of pediatric sepsis information guides, and created a pediatric sepsis symptoms card (see below).
+The campaign has produced the award-winning educational video “Sepsis and Children,” conducted a national survey of parents’ sepsis awareness, distributed thousands of pediatric sepsis information guides, and created a pediatric sepsis symptoms card.
+To view resources for sepsis in children, click here.

 “It seems like yesterday our healthy and vibrant 23-year-old daughter Erin was with us.
 The devastation is real and constant, especially with the knowledge now that had I just put her caregivers on notice that we were concerned about sepsis and asked a few understandable questions every day, she would be here.
 Doing just this worked for me after I got sepsis myself two years ago, or my recovery might not have occurred.